AndreiRafael/oijson/README.md

 # OIJSON
 OIJSON is just another implementation of a C json parser(read-only).

+Goals
+- Tiny
+- No allocations.
+- No dependencies.
+- RFC 8259 compliant.

 # Build
 Compile and link oijson.c, include oijson.h to use the library.
 The included CMake build is for testing.